jorroll/solid-forms/README.md

 });
 ```

-If we want to set the value on our FormControl we can:
+If we want to set the value on our FormControl we can do the following (note, all control objects in `solid-forms` are immutable so you need to use the provided methods--e.g. `setValue()`--to update their state):

 ```ts
 control.setValue("Hi");